Agriculture & Food

 In recent years, several wineries and craft breweries have developed in Norfolk County.
 Included among them is Burning Kiln Winery, whose wines have been named twice as official red wines for the Ontario Legislature.
-Also, Norfolk County is home to Bonnieheath Estate Lavender & Winery, Blueberry Hill Estate Winery, Frisky Beaver Wine Co., Golden Leaf Estate Winery, Villa Nova Estate Winery, Wooden Bear L Winery, Blue Elephant Craft Brew House, New Limburg Brewery, Ramblin’ Road Brewery Farm, and Silver Lake Vodka.
+Also, Norfolk County is home to Bonnieheath Estate Lavender & Winery, Blueberry Hill Estate Winery, Frisky Beaver Wine Co., Golden Leaf Estate Winery, Inasphere Winery, Villa Nova Estate Winery, Wooden Bear L Winery, Blue Elephant Craft Brew House, Charlotteville Brewing, New Limburg Brewery, and Ramblin’ Road Brewery Farm.

 “There are huge opportunities in agriculture if you want to get together, learn and understand the technology that is available.
 There are significant employment opportunities here for people who want to work hard and dedicate themselves to agriculture.” – Hayden Dooney, Norfolk Fruit Growers’ Association